kevin-vargas/logger/README.md

 - encoder: `Custom encoder with validations`.

-- entitys: `Domain entities used in the library`.
+- entities: `Domain entities used in the library`.

 - middleware: `Http interceptors implemented for logging purposes`.